nicl09/nicl09.github.io.deprecated/_posts/2022-03-15-jekyll-and-pi-setting-up-jekyll.md

 {: .prompt-info }

-We are going to deploy a website with the help of [Jekyll](https://jekyllrb.com/) and a RaspberryPi 4.
-I will use the Pi as a server to host the website on my personal domain (you are probably visiting right now) and then we will setup a CD Pipeline to avoid manually deploying changes to our site every time we make them.<br>
+We are going to deploy a website with the help of [Jekyll](https://jekyllrb.com/) and a RaspberryPi 4 and use this as development environment. ~~I will use the Pi as a server to host the website on my personal domain (you are probably visiting right now) and then we will setup a CD Pipeline to avoid manually deploying changes to our site every time we make them.~~<br>
 <br>
 So, what exactly is Jekyll?<br>